kamacite-linux/beadm/README.md

   applications that can be distributed via Flakpak.

-- Polkit integration for fine-grained permissions and an authorization UI, rather than requiring `sudo` for evey operation.
+- Polkit integration for fine-grained permissions and an authorization UI, rather than requiring `sudo` for every operation.

-- Linux package manager integration.
+- APT and APK package manager integration.

 ## Installation